zbryikt/bakamo/module/base/navtop/README.md

  - `data-classes`: "class1 class2 ...;class1 class2 ..." for before and after transition classs.
  - `data-pivot`: node to monitor for visibility and thus reflect the whether state should be change.

+node from `data-pivot` is watched for visibility changes so there are several possible scenarios of the visibility:

+ - not intersected -> intersected
+   - class changes: `before` -> `after`
+ - intersected -> not intersected
+   - class changes: `after` -> `before`
+ - not intersected -> intersected -> not intersected
+   - class changes: `before` -> `after` -> `before`

+we may need additional flexibility of controlling navtop behavior based on multiple pivot nodes, which is left as future work.

 ## API